MetOffice/git-working-practices/learners/discuss.md

     Committing regularly every couple of hours and pushing straight after committing helps avoid losing any work.
 5. Can you have chains of forks?
 Or a colleagues fork as a remote?
     Yes to both!
-Although the later would be an unusual working practice, we'd recommend seeking advice before adding a colleagues fork as another remote on your local repository.
+Although the latter would be an unusual working practice, we'd recommend seeking advice before adding a colleague's fork as another remote on your local repository.
     Chains of forks are common.
 If a GitHub user has read access to your repository they can create a fork.